steveseguin/social_stream/README.md

 You're ready to start using it!

+Please note also that you will need to manually update the extension to access newer versions; it currently does not auto-update aspects of the extension; just the dock and single overlay page auto-update as they are hosted online.

+#### Seeing an error message?

 If you see the browser say there is an "Error", specifically a manifest v2 warning or something, you can safely ignore it.
 It is not actually an error and will not impact the function of the extension.

-Please note also that you will need to manually update the extension to access newer versions; it currently does not auto-update aspects of the extension; just the dock and single overlay page auto-update as they are hosted online.
+Something of concern though is Google will be updating Chrome browsers on January 2023 to block many popular Chrome extensions, including many Adblockers and also Social Stream.
+I'm working to resolve this concern, but Social Stream may end up having diminished functionality if Google has their way.
+If necessary, Social Stream may evolve into a downloadable app instead to avoid these limiations, but I'm hoping to avoid that if possible.

 #### Updating